 2. Pull the saucepan off the heat after boiling.
 Add in the oats, peanut butter and vanilla.
 Mix well.

 3. Allow the mixture to cool for 1 minute and then drop by teaspoonfuls onto wax paper.
+Once cookies are placed on wax paper, allow them to cool until hardened.

 How Long Do No-Bake Cookies Last?